Mill Pond

 Water Safety: No specific water safety concerns have been reported.

-Air Quality: Smoke from the smoldering fire may pose localized health risks, particularly for individuals with respiratory conditions.
-Residents in the vicinity are advised to monitor air quality and stay indoors if smoke becomes heavy.
+Air Quality: Smoke from the fire may pose health risks to sensitive groups.
+Residents are advised to monitor local air quality and limit outdoor activities if smoke is heavy.

 Ongoing Outlook